-Tagaloa performs many creation works and one of these is the splitting of a rock, from which emerges the ocean, covering the flat areas and ebbing at the edges of these rocks.
+Tagaloa performs many creation works, and one of these is the splitting of rock, from which emerges the ocean, covering the flat areas and ebbing at the edges of these rocks.
 On the horizon, it kisses the sky.
-Tagaloa covers the rocks with a sacred vine which produces multitudes of tiny worms.
+Tagaloa covers the rocks with a sacred vine that produces multitudes of tiny worms.
 From these worms, Tagaloa creates humans, which he pairs up to populate each Island.

-Tagaloa is a supreme being or Atua (deity) — he resides in the ninth heaven and this is written in the present tense to denote the prevailing Polynesian philosophical notions of time as fluid and non-linear.
+Tagaloa is a supreme being or Atua (deity) — he resides in the ninth heaven.
+This is written in the present tense to denote the prevailing Polynesian philosophical notions of time as fluid and non-linear.

 It is not ideal to consider Tagaloa in a Western art context because he operates out of different epistemologies.
-For a start, Tagaloa is part of a very real understanding of the world and being.
-Across so many of the Polynesian island groups, Tagaloa appears in a variety of different roles as a god or demiurge.
+For a start, Tagaloa is part of an authentic understanding of the world and being.
+Across so many of the Polynesian island groups, Tagaloa appears in various roles as a god or demiurge.
 Māori and Cook Islands Māori know him as Tangaroa; in Hawaiʻi he is Kanaloa; and in Tonga, Tangaloa — to name just a few of the islands across Oceania whose lore include him.
-Western art history emerges out of classical philosophical frameworks, classical mythologies, and an adherence at various junctures, to the Judaeo-Christian trinitarian God.
-Rationalism and anthropology and Western art history has largely relegated art from Oceania, Africa and Asia as craft or as ceremonial objects.
+Western art history emerges from classical philosophical frameworks, classical mythologies, and adherence at various junctures to the Judaeo-Christian trinitarian God.
+Rationalism and anthropology, and Western art history have largely relegated art from Oceania, Africa, and Asia as craft or ceremonial objects.
 In stark contrast, art in the Oceanic and Polynesian philosophical sense grows out of the natural relationship of humans to the earth, the sea, the skies, and all living things.
 This is not to say that the two cannot somehow enter into a talanoa (discussion, telling stories) with one another.